tyyin98/wardrobe/README.md

 **Enum for the category field**

+The Apparel class includes a category field that currently accepts any string value.
-There is a field called category in Class Apparel.
-There is no restrictions on the value assigned to it, as long as the value is of type String.
-However, since there is a fixed set of desirable values ("Tops", "Bottoms", "Shoes"), I should have created an enum called Category and use it the Apparel class.
+Given that there are a fixed set of desirable values ("Tops", "Bottoms", "Shoes"), it would be more appropriate to define an enum named Category and use it in the Apparel class.
+This change would ensure type safety and restrict the category values to the predefined set.